Mystik-Spiral/l4d_reverse_ff/README.md

 - Option to reverse blast damage, like pipe bombs.

 When these three plugins are combined, griefers will usually get frustrated and leave since they cannot damage anyone other than themselves.
-Although griefers will take significant damage, other players may not notice any difference in game play (other than laughing at stupid griefer fails).
+Although griefers will take significant damage, other players may not notice any difference in game play (except laughing at stupid griefer fails).

 Credits: